 - Kosher salt and freshly ground black pepper to taste

-- To prepare the Béchamel: In a large saucepan melt the butter over medium hight heat.
+- In a large saucepan melt the butter over medium hight heat.
 Add the flour and cook, stirring with a whisk, for 3 minutes.
 Slowly add the milk, and whisk together.
 Add the grated nutmeg.
 Whisk and cook over medium heat for several minutes, until slightly thickened.
 Remove from heat and let cool.